jlgrall/esEngine/doc/gettingstarted.md

 ## Including the scripts

-First you include the entity.JS script.
+First you include the esEngine script.
 Then any additional library you want to use (optional).
 Finally you add your code.